 Delicious Variations

-- Make A Glaze – Combine honey, mustard, and apple cider vinegar to make a glaze for the brisket.
-Rub it onto the meat before wrapping in foil.
+- Make A Glaze – Combine honey, dijon mustard, and apple cider vinegar to make a glaze for the brisket.
+Rub the honey mustard mixture onto the meat before wrapping in foil.

 Prep And Storage